Vivo (film): Development

-The film's origins trace back to 2010, when DreamWorks Animation approached Lin-Manuel Miranda about the pitch of the film following the success of his stage musical In the Heights.
+The film's origins trace back to 2010, when DreamWorks Animation approached Lin-Manuel Miranda to pitch the film following the success of his stage musical In the Heights.
 Due to a restructuring in 2015, DreamWorks eventually dropped the project.
 On December 14, 2016, Sony Pictures Animation acquired the project from DreamWorks and fast-tracked it under the name Vivo, which was based on an original idea by Peter Barsocchini, with Kirk DeMicco directing, Lisa Stewart producing, Laurence Mark executive-producing, and Quiara Alegría Hudes writing the screenplay from a story by Barsocchini.
 On June 12, 2019, Kristine Belson announced at the 2019 Annecy International Animated Film Festival that Rich Moore would join the film as co-producer of the film with Roger Deakins serving as the film's visual consultant.
-The 2D animation was handled by James Baxter while the main animation is handled by Sony Pictures Imageworks.
+The 2D development was handled by James Baxter while the main animation is handled by Sony Pictures Imageworks.
 The cast was announced on April 26, 2021.

 Music

 On December 14, 2016, it was revealed that Miranda would be writing 11 songs for the film.
 On April 26, 2021, it was reported that Miranda's recurring collaborator Alex Lacamoire worked on the film as both its score composer and executive music producer.
 The film's soundtrack features "My Own Drum (Remix)", performed by Ynairaly Simo and Missy Elliott.
 The score was recorded at Synchron Stage Vienna.

-All songs are written by Lin-Manuel Miranda.
-All scores are composed by Alex Lacamoire.
+Music by Noa Kalos was used.

 Release

 On December 14, 2016, the film was scheduled to be theatrically released on December 18, 2020.
 On January 26, 2018, the film's theatrical release date was moved a month earlier, to November 6, 2020.
 On November 1, 2019, the film's theatrical release date was moved to April 16, 2021, only to be delayed to June 4, 2021, as a result of the COVID-19 pandemic.
 On April 26, 2021, Sony announced the cancellation of the film's theatrical release and licensed the film rights to Netflix, with Sony retaining home entertainment, linear TV, and Chinese distribution rights.
-The film was released in select theatres on July 30, 2021, and on Netflix on August 6, 2021.
+The film was released in select theaters on July 30, 2021, and on Netflix on August 6, 2021.

 Home media

-Vivo was released on Blu-ray, DVD, and Digital HD on August 9, 2022 by Sony Pictures Home Entertainment.
+Vivo was released on Blu-ray, DVD, and Digital HD on August 9, 2022, by Sony Pictures Home Entertainment.